China bets on consumer-led growth to cure social ills

 China officially classified 51 percent of its citizens as urban dwellers in 2011, but that includes around 200 million rural migrant workers who generally do poorly paid jobs in cities, lack residency rights and have very little to spend.

-Wen said accelerated reform of the rigid hukou household registration system was needed to drive an urbanization effort that he said would underpin economic development.
+Wen said accelerated reform of the rigid hukou household registration system was needed to drive an urbanisation effort that he said would underpin economic development.

 Rebalancing growth away from the investment-heavy, export-oriented model that has lifted hundreds of millions of people from poverty and turned China into the world's biggest trading economy, has been a policy priority for much of Wen's term.